JonasMerxbauer/wordle-clone/README.md

 # Wordle clone

-This is a Wordle clone made by Jonáš Merxbauer as a learning exercise
+This is a Wordle clone made by Jonáš Merxbauer as a example code and learning exercise

 ## Deployment
 - [Deployed app](https://wordle-clone-five-theta.vercel.app)